treewolf/homeworks/CS/ShapeCalculator/README.md

 This project was made in 40 minutes, according to the specs for a midterm.
 This takes certain parameters and calculates area, volume, and perimeter of the selected shape.
+To run this program, download the "ShapeCalculator.exe" file and double click.